Bulldog (English Bulldog) vs Bull Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Bulldog (English Bulldog) and Bull Terrier diverge most clearly.
 Bulldog (English Bulldog) brings a calm, courageous, friendly energy to the household, compared to Bull Terrier's playful, charming, mischievous disposition.
 These differences shape every daily interaction.
 In daily life, this means Bulldog (English Bulldog) owners typically experience a dog that leans toward calm behavior, while Bull Terrier owners find their dog more inclined toward playful tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Fit with your life is the deciding factor — neither temperament is objectively better in the abstract.

 Best for Families with Children